cypik/terraform-azure-flexible-mysql/README.md

 ## Module Outputs
 This module provides the following outputs:

-- 'flmysql_server_idexible': The ID of the MySQL Flexible Server.
+- 'flexible-mysql_server_id': The ID of the MySQL Flexible Server.
 - 'public_network_access_enabled': Is the public network access enabled.

 # Examples